 Kazami: I had a hard time in Osaka because the level of rope bondage at that time was lower than in Tokyo.
 I studied various methods of rope bondage and suspension with the masochistic women I was dating at the time as models.

 The centre of the Japanese SM industry is Tokyo.
-The majority of publishers and makers were there.
+The majority of publishers and video makers were there.
 Osaka only had a few places when I started doing SM.

 I think I first met Aotsuki—san about 25 years ago in a place called J Heaven SM Bar in Osaka.
 At that time, we called each other by our real names, not Aotsuki or Kazami.